All of our content is written by humans, not robots. Learn More

 ReoLink Go equipment

-Now, about those extra costs, they are the cloud video storage and data plan fees.
+The hardware cost can already stretch your budget, but there are on-going usage costs too.
+You’d need cloud storage and a data plan to use both cellular-ready security cameras.
 With the Arlo Go 2, we had to pay T-Mobile $2 per month for a 1 GB data plan and Arlo $7.99 per month for cloud storage.
 That’s $10 per month total for one camera.

 The good news is you get to save on the cloud plan if you’re buying two or more cameras.
 Arlo offers a cloud storage plan for unlimited cameras for $12.99 per month, so you don’t have to pay $7.99 per camera if you have multiple.
 Unfortunately, that doesn’t apply to the data plan.
 That one is on a per-device basis.